warexify/pornhub-dl/README.md

 Download all videos of your favorite pornhub models, playlists and channels and update all your stuff with a simple command.

 ## Setup
-1. You will need `poetry` for dependency management and venv creation: `poetry install --develop .`
+1. You will need `poetry` for dependency management and venv creation: `poetry install`
 2. The default config will create a new postgres database `pornhub` when first running the program.
 Make sure your user has proper rights.
 If you want to change this, you need to adjust the sqluri in `db.py`.

 3. If you want to be up to date with migrations, set the alembic head to your current version.
-You can use this by utilizing `potry run alembic history` and `poetry run alembic stamp $stamp`
+You can use this by running `poetry run alembic stamp head`.

 ## Migrating

 Just execute `poetry run alembic upgrade head`.
-If you use another database engine/nam, you need to adjust the sqluri in alembic.ini as well.

 ## Usage
 The project is used by invocing `pornhub-dl`.
 In combination with poetry this looks like this: `poetry run python pornhub-dl`